democratic-csi/democratic-csi/README.md

 have access to resizing, snapshots, clones, etc functionality.

 **What can Democratic-CSI offer?**
-  **Several implementations of `csi` drivers**
+**Several implementations of `CSI` drivers**
-    - `freenas-nfs` (manages zfs datasets to share over nfs)
+    » `freenas-nfs` (manages zfs datasets to share over nfs)
-    - `freenas-iscsi` (manages zfs zvols to share over iscsi)
+    »  `freenas-iscsi` (manages zfs zvols to share over iscsi)
-    - `freenas-smb` (manages zfs datasets to share over smb)
+    » `freenas-smb` (manages zfs datasets to share over smb)
-    - `freenas-api-nfs` experimental use with SCALE only (manages zfs datasets to share over nfs)
+    » `freenas-api-nfs` experimental use with SCALE only (manages zfs datasets to share over nfs)
-    - `freenas-api-iscsi` experimental use with SCALE only (manages zfs zvols to share over iscsi)
+    » `freenas-api-iscsi` experimental use with SCALE only (manages zfs zvols to share over iscsi)
-    - `freenas-api-smb` experimental use with SCALE only (manages zfs datasets to share over smb)
+    » `freenas-api-smb` experimental use with SCALE only (manages zfs datasets to share over smb)
-    - `zfs-generic-nfs` (works with any ZoL installation...ie: Ubuntu)
+    » `zfs-generic-nfs` (works with any ZoL installation...ie: Ubuntu)
-    - `zfs-generic-iscsi` (works with any ZoL installation...ie: Ubuntu)
+    » `zfs-generic-iscsi` (works with any ZoL installation...ie: Ubuntu)
-    - `zfs-local-ephemeral-inline` (provisions node-local zfs datasets)
+    » `zfs-local-ephemeral-inline` (provisions node-local zfs datasets)
-    - `synology-iscsi` experimental (manages volumes to share over iscsi)
+    » `synology-iscsi` experimental (manages volumes to share over iscsi)
-    - `lustre-client` (crudely provisions storage using a shared lustre share/directory for all volumes)
+    » `lustre-client` (crudely provisions storage using a shared lustre share/directory for all volumes)
-    - `nfs-client` (crudely provisions storage using a shared nfs share/directory for all volumes)
+    » `nfs-client` (crudely provisions storage using a shared nfs share/directory for all volumes)
-    - `smb-client` (crudely provisions storage using a shared smb share/directory for all volumes)
+    » `smb-client` (crudely provisions storage using a shared smb share/directory for all volumes)
-    - `node-manual` (allows connecting to manually created smb, nfs, lustre, and iscsi volumes, see sample PVs in the `examples` directory)
+    » `node-manual` (allows connecting to manually created smb, nfs, lustre, and iscsi volumes, see sample PVs in the `examples` directory)

   **Development**
-  - Framework for developing `CSI` drivers
+  » Framework for developing `CSI` drivers

 If you have any interest in providing a `CSI` driver, simply open an issue to discuss.
 The project provides an extensive framework to build from making it